-The bike trails around the Park loop around and leave the cyclists staring up at the magnificent trees.
-Sugar Pine Point not only is full of Sugar Pine, but Jeffrey Pine, White Fur; and in Autumn, Black Cottonwood, and Quaking Aspen.
+The bike trails loop around and leave the cyclists staring up at magnificent trees.
+Sugar Pine Point is full of Sugar Pine, Jeffrey Pine, White Fur; and in Autumn, Black Cottonwood, and Quaking Aspen.

 Homewood Ski Resort

-Homewood Ski Resort is where I learned to ski at around five years old.
-The resort has great educational opportunities in it’s ski school.
+Homewood Ski Resort is where I learned to ski at around five years old and the resort has great educational opportunities available at it’s ski school.

 Therefore, not only is the hill perfect for learning it offers the best view of the lake from the face.
 There is a perfect mixture of easy and difficult runs and enough tree skiing to make the hill an adventure you will never forget.

-Homewood is quiet and nestled into the trees.
-Lift lines never get too long and the wait to ski is never annoying.
+Homewood is quiet and nestled into the trees and lift lines never get too long and the wait is never annoying.